ProfessionalWiki/AutomatedValues/README.md

 The `Domain/` folder contains the domain model, which is both independent of MediaWiki code and wiki concepts beyond the Wikibase DataModel.
 In other words, the `Domain/` folder is the core of the application, with no outgoing dependencies.

-`Hooks.php` acts as entry point and does object graph construction.
-Upon expansion of the extension, the later would go into a dedicated top level factory.
+`Hooks.php` acts as entry point. `AutomatedValuesFactory` is the top level factory, responsible for object graph construction.

 ## Release notes